spree/spree/guides/content/developer/tutorials/migration.markdown

 -   one variant per column, each listing the option values and the price/sku

-Note that if you know how many fixed columns and properties to expect, then it’s easy to determine which columns represent variants etc.
+Note that if you know how many fixed columns and properties to expect, then it's easy to determine which columns represent variants etc.

 Some of these columns might have simple punctuation etc. to add structure to the field.
-For example, we’ve used:
+For example, we've used:

 -   Html tags in the description
 -   WxHxD for a shorthand for the dimensions
--   “green & small = small_green_shirt @ $10.00” to code up a
+-   "green & small = small_green_shirt @ $10.00" to code up a
 variant which is small and green, has sku *small_green_shirt* and costs $10.
--   “foo\nbar” in the taxons column to encode membership of two taxons
+-   "foo\nbar" in the taxons column to encode membership of two taxons
--   “alpha > beta > gamma” in the taxons column to encode membership a particular nesting.
+-   "alpha > beta > gamma" in the taxons column to encode membership a particular nesting.

-The taxon nesting notation is useful for when ‘gamma’ doesn’t uniquely identify a taxon (and so you need some context, ie a few ancestor taxons), or for when the taxon structure isn’t fixed in advance and so is dynamically created as the products are entered.
+The taxon nesting notation is useful for when 'gamma' doesn't uniquely identify a taxon (and so you need some context, ie a few ancestor taxons), or for when the taxon structure isn't fixed in advance and so is dynamically created as the products are entered.

 Another possibility for coding variants is to have each variant on a